-Cruisers can visit most of the attractions in Old San Juan, you could pick out what piques your interest and mix it up with some beach time.
-We advise you to book a few days in San Juan before or after your cruise, you’ll understand why San Juan is the hottest and most interesting Caribbean cruise destination.
-If you’re in San Juan for a longer stay, a wide array of unique magical attractions await to be explored, San Juan is a great location to explore many places around the island.
+Cruisers can visit most of the attractions in Old San Juan.
+You could search tours, pick out what piques your interest, and mix it up with some beach time.
+We advise you to book a few days in San Juan before or after your cruise.
+You’ll quickly understand why San Juan is the hottest and most interesting Caribbean cruise destination.
+If you’re in San Juan for a longer stay, a wide array of unique magical attractions await to be explored.
+San Juan is also a great origin location to explore many other popular attractions around the island with a tour guide.

 The capital city of San Juan encapsulates much of Puerto Rico’s vibrant culture and history.
 San Juan is the hottest cruise destination in the Caribbean and consistently voted “Best Weekend Getaway Destination”.
 If you’re a cruiser your greatest frustration will be deciding what to see and do in one short day.
 If you’re planning a weekend getaway in San Juan, this city will exceed your expectations.
 Once you visit, we’re confident you’ll be coming back to experience it all.

 We divide our list into the tourist districts of Old San Juan, Condado & Puerta del Tierra.